Concordium/concordium-misc-tools/genesis-creator/README.md

 # Concordium Genesis Creator

-This page describes how to create the `genesis.dat` file needed for stating up a node.
+This page describes how to create the `genesis.dat` file needed for starting up a node.
 The tool has two modes: `generate` that can generate a new genesis, and `assemble` that can produce a genesis from existing files (for example to regenereate the Mainnet `genesis.dat`).

 ## The `generate` mode
 To generate a new genesis, run the command